Ometria/remove-unused-css/README.md

 Small module that, given some CSS and a static HTML file, filters out unused CSS rules.
 Also works with rules inside media queries.

-Works by parsing the css and checking for the presence of the target element in the HTML.
+Works by parsing the CSS and checking for the presence of the target elements in the HTML.

-Developed for optimizing emails created with a css framework.
+Developed for optimizing emails created using a CSS framework.

 ## Install

-Install it directly from github:
+Directly from github, at this point:

 ```
 npm install Ometria/remove-unused-css --save